Bonbon (mobile phone operator): Services

 One of the specific and unique features of bonbon is the fact that it does not have standardized tariffs, but instead, lets the users choose the specific combination and quantity of voice, SMS and data packages.
 It introduced this feature on 15 February 2011.
 Bonbon was also the first network in Croatia not to have a call setup fee.
 Bonbon is the only network that permits users the possibility of choosing their own number.
 In May 2012 it became the first network to allow money transfers from one bonbon account to another, free of charge.
 The bonbon web shop is the main channel of distribution and one of the main communication channels.

 Customer service

 Bonbon's customer service maintains a permanent on-line presence and can be reached at all times.
 It relies on members of the service team to provide timely answers to questions raised by users.
-The customer service consists of a team of approximately 30 people that are on-line 0-24 and can be reached through social media channels – Facebook, Twitter, Google+, forum, chat and by e-mail.
+The customer service consists of a team of approximately 30 people that are on-line 0-24 and can be reached through social media channels – Facebook, X (Formerly Twitter), Google+, forum, chat and by e-mail.
 It has been reported that bonbon fancies this type of approach because of the direct access to the users and the low cost of operation set up.